Transaction coordinator roles

 To add your transaction coordinator to a deal:

-Click the "Add participant" icon in the left-hand panel
+2. Click the "Participants" in the left navigation panel

 Note: If you have a Team Pro or Enterprise account, you'll be able to choose your transaction coordinator from a list provided by your team or brokerage.

-Lead transaction coordinator roles are only available to teams or brokerages on our Team Pro or Enterprise plans.
-If you have one of these plans, you can designate the role of lead transaction coordinator to specific individuals.
+Transaction coordinator supervisor roles are only available to teams or brokerages on our Business plans.
+If you have one of these plans, you can designate the role of transaction coordinator supervisor to specific individuals via the Teams> Manage Team section.

 To add lead transaction coordinators to a deal:

-Once designated, lead transaction coordinators will appear on all of your deals within Jointly automatically.
+Once designated, transaction coordinator supervisors will appear on all of your deals within Jointly automatically.
 No specific action needs to be taken for these individuals to appear on new and existing deals that support lead transaction coordinators.

 What can transaction coordinators do on Jointly?